bizz84/flutter-tips-and-tricks/tips/0037-rules-to-follow-for-good-app-architecture/index.md

 ---

 Following these simple rules will force you to structure your code properly and make it much easier to test.

-Are there any other rules you would recommend?
-Comments below.

-For more tips like this, follow me: [@biz84](https://twitter.com/biz84)

-Happy coding!

 ---